bitcoin-dev-project/bitcoiner-intro-to-rust/16_custom_serialization_and_generic_functions.md

     script_pubkey: String,
 }

-fn as_btc<T: SerdeAmount, S: Serializer>(t: &T, s: S) -> Result<S::Ok, S::Error> {
+fn as_btc<T: BitcoinValue, S: Serializer>(t: &T, s: S) -> Result<S::Ok, S::Error> {
-    t.ser_btc(s)
+    let btc = t.to_btc();
+    s.serialize_f64(btc)
 }

 ...
 ```

 Let's go through the changes:
-1. We created a new trait `SerdeAmount` which provides the template method `ser_btc`.
-This template method assumes a `Serializer` will be passed in and then return the appropriate `Result` type.
-Notice how we pass in a shared reference to `self` for both of these methods.
-We'll go into more detail why we're doing this in the next section.
+1. We created a new trait `BitcoinValue` which declares the method signature `to_btc`.
+We set the argument type to be a shared reference to `self`.
-2. We then implement that trait for the `Amount` struct.
-Note that we still call the correct struct method with `self.to_btc()` and then pass it in to the `serialize_f64` method.
+2. We then implement that trait for the `Amount` struct
-3. We added a trait bound for `T` in the `as_btc` custom serialization method which must implement the `SerdeAmount` trait.
-And in the function body we simply call the trait method `ser_btc` and pass in the serializer.
+3. We added the `BitcoinValue` trait bound for `T` in the `as_btc` custom serialization method.
+And in the function body we simply call the trait method `to_btc` on `t` and then serialize it.

 This may seem like a lot and look fairly unfamiliar.
 Take some time to go through it and get familiar with generic functions, type parameters and trait bounds.

 You may also feel as if this is overkill.
 It might feel like a lot extra, unnecessary code.
 But remember, the advantage here is that we separate the `Amount` type for internal purposes and calculations from how its serialized and displayed to the user.